Self Building

 Building permits are meant to ensure that every construction project complies with the local standards for land use, zoning, as well as construction.

-This helps to ensure safety of the building’s occupants while providing the necessary enforcement of the prevailing zoning codes and land-use policies.
+This helps to ensure the safety of the building’s occupants while providing the necessary enforcement of the prevailing zoning codes and land-use policies.

 Types of building permit